 PHA acts as the parent organisation in the Pentland Housing Group of companies.
 We currently have one subsidiary, Pentland Community Enterprises Ltd (PCE), which was established in 2006 to provide us with opportunities to enhance our social impact beyond core housing services.
 PCE is a social enterprise and provides a range of community and commercial services which currently include factoring services, managing a small portfolio of market rent properties, parking and storage facilities and energy advice projects.
-PCE also owns 332 garages and a small, but strategic, landbank.
-PCE currently employs 4 staff.
+PCE also owns 332 garages and a small, but strategic, land bank.
+PCE currently employ 1 member of staff.